 What is an RF frequency counter: basics

-In essence a frequency counter operates by counting the number of times a signal passes a give voltage point - trigger point - in a given time.
+In essence a frequency counter is an electronics test instrument that operates by counting the number of times a signal passes a give voltage point - trigger point - in a given time.

-If for example the time for which the frequency counter is set to count is a second, i.e. a gate time of a second, then if a waveform crosses the trigger point a hundred times, there will be a hundred repetitions of the waveform in a second, i.e. its frequency is 100 Hertz.
+To illustrate the operation, if the time for which the frequency counter is set to count is a second, i.e. a gate time of a second, and the waveform crosses the trigger point a hundred times, there will be a hundred repetitions of the waveform in a second, i.e. its frequency is 100 Hertz.

 If the same waveform was used, but the gate time is reduced to a tenth of a second, then only ten repetitions would be seen.
 The circuitry can easily accommodate this and the circuit can deduce that in a tenth of a second ten repetitions are seen, then the waveform has a frequency of 100 Hz.